PotHix/pothix.github.com/content/post/stats-jan-2018.md

 [Hiding in unnatural happiness](http://amzn.to/2FcD6PU) is a book I received from a monk in York.
 It was the first time I heard about Krishna, Bhagavad Gita, and some other things.
-It was an interesting read but 3 stars is enough for it.
+It was an exciting read, but 3 stars are enough for it.

 ### Articles

-As usual, I'm using that same export file from [Pocket](https://getpocket.com) and that time I changed the script to calculate, it will save me some time in the next month:
+As usual, I'm using that same export file from [Pocket](https://getpocket.com) and this time I changed the script to calculate, it will save me some time in the next month:

 ```